mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ```
 {
   "deviceId": "Internal Id",
-  "deviceSubId": "Specific device sub Id"
+  "deviceSubId": "Specific device sub Id",
+  "timeout": "Timeout for stream"
 }
 ```

 #### Allowed Values for device Stream Request
 * deviceId - Internal Id to identify the actual biometric device within the device service.
 * deviceSubId - Specific sub id of the device thats responsible to stream the data.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
-The device sub id should be set to 0 if we don't know any specific device sub id.
+The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).
+* timeout - Max time after which the stream should close.
+This is an optional paramter and by default the value will be 5 minutes.
+All timeouts are in milliseconds.

 #### Device Stream Response
 Live Video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).